umd-lib/aspace_yale_accessions/docs/Customizations.md

-   Verify that a "Department Codes" menu entry is present either directly in the "Repository settings" drop-down (in the local development environment), or as "Plugins | Department Codes" (on the servers).
-The difference is caused by additional plugins being configured on the servers that also have "Respository settings" menu entries.
+   Verify that a "Department Codes" menu entry is present either directly in the "Repository settings" drop-down (in the local development environment), or as "Plugins | Department Codes" (in Kubernetes).
+The difference is caused by additional plugins being configured in the Kubernetes configuration which also place entries in the "Repository settings" drop-down, and the stock ArchivesSpace behavior is to provide them in the "Plugins" submenu.

-   If there are no department codes (which may be the case in the local development environment), add at least two codes (such as `FOO` and `BAR`) by entering the codes, one at a time, hitting the `Enter` key after each code, left-clicking the "Save" button once all the codes have been added.
+   If there are no department codes (which may be the case in the local development environment), add at least two codes (such as `FOO` and `BAR`) by entering the codes, one at a time, hitting the `Enter` key after each code, then left-clicking the "Save" button once all the codes have been added.

-3) From the navigation bar, left-click "Create Accession".
+3) From the navigation bar, left-click "Create | Accession".
 The "New Accession" form will be shown.

 4) On the "New Accession" form, verify that, in the four-part "Identifier"
    field:

    * the second component has an "XXXX" placeholder, and is not editable
-   * The third component has is a drop-down list consisting of the department codes
+   * The third component is a drop-down list consisting of the department codes
-   * The fourth component is empty, but is editable.
+   * The fourth component is empty, but is editable

 5) Create a new accession by filling out the following fields: